sciZer0/7/v/README.md

 The hypothesis/idea is that

-1. when the list of all current Validators (possibly anonymous) is known (Solana's approach), and
+1. when the list of all working Validators (possibly anonymous) is known (Solana's approach), and

 2.  when the list is limited to 150 Validators, and